justgrossi/Projects/README.md

    - **Algorithm:** Decision trees, Random Forests, Gradient Boosting, K-Nearest neighbour, and Support Vector Machine.
    - **Objective:** Address real-world challenges in different industries: churn prediction in subscription-based businesses, term deposit subscriptions in telemarketing campaigns, and energy consumption forecasting.
 3. [Skin Cancer Detection](https://github.com/justgrossi/Portfolio/blob/main/3.Skin_Cancer/description.md)
-   - **Description:** The analysis emphasizes the crucial role of early detection in improving survival rates highlighting the potential of Convolutional Neural Networks-based models in skin cancer detection.
+   - **Description:** The analysis emphasises the crucial role of early detection in improving survival rates highlighting the potential of Convolutional Neural Networks-based models in skin cancer detection.
 The non-invasive and cost-effective nature of such AI-based diagnostic tools is stressed too.
    - **Algorithm:** Convolutional Neural Networks.
    - **Objective:** Create a model able to accurately detect early signs of potentially malignant skin lesions analysing dermoscopic images.
 4. [Sentiment Analysis](https://github.com/justgrossi/Portfolio/blob/main/4.Sentiment_Analysis/description.md)
-   - **Description:**
+   - **Description:** Tweets acquired through Twitter APIs are analysed to surface people' sentiment toward one of the most popular short-term rental, online platforms.
+Positive and negative terms most frequently tweeted along with the company's name are identified.
    - **Algorithm:**
-   - **Objective:**
+   - **Objective:** This analysis aims at providing insights into the sentiment and prevailing opinions among Twitter users tweeting about the company.